Andres Institute of Art

+Andres Institute hosts regular Iron melts that are open to the public and sells sand molds that visitors can create their own designs allowing a custom, one-of-a-kind iron tile they can take home.
 Since 1998, the institute has sponsored an annual Bridges and Connections International Sculpture Symposium.
 Artists are invited to visit Brookline for two weeks to create sculptures for permanent display at the institute.
 Sculptors from Lithuania, Latvia, England, Czech Republic, Ukraine, Egypt, Greece, Chile, and many states of the U.S. have attended the event.
-As the artists work, the public is invited to observe and interact with them, and to join guided tours of the collection.
+As the artist's work, the public is invited to observe and interact with them, and to join guided tours of the collection.